DTT2411/snow-depot/README.md

 A prominent Shop Now call‑to‑action drives visitors directly into the product catalog for a fast start to browsing.
 Below, the About section introduces the brand’s purpose and values.

-To reinforce credibility, the Our Partners area highlights a selection of trusted industry brands and services we work with, showcasing the ecosystem behind the store.
+The Our Partners area highlights a selection of trusted industry brands and services that Snow Depot collaborates with, showcasing the online skiwear ecosystem behind the store.

-Together, these sections quickly communicate who we are, inspire confidence, and streamline the path from discovery to shopping, on any device.
+Together, these sections quickly communicate the identity of Snow Depot, inspire confidence, and streamline the path to shopping, on any device.
 Content is lightweight, responsive, and accessible for all users.

 **Homepage** <br>
 ![homepage](readme_assets/img/homepage.jpg)